natemacinnes/natemacinnes.github.io/how-to-handle-schema-conflicts-when-rebasing-git-rails.md

 title: How To Handle schema.rb conflicts during git Rebase in Rails Projects
 ---

+How To Handle Database Schema Conflicts in Rails When Rebasing

 ## TLDR;

 ### Rebuild schema.rb at each stage